GDGVIT/cadmus/README.md

 ## Features
 - [ ]  live captioning for sign language during video call.
-- [ ]  Person signing to be pinned in the video meet.
+- [ ]  All participants in the google meet or zoom meet first join the socket room through our extension
+- [ ]  Our model translates the sign language into text in the client server using sockets, which is then broadcasted into the room.
-- [ ]  translated captions can be downloaded as pdf later.
+- [ ]  Broadcasted text appears as subtitles for everyone present in the meeting.

 <br>

+## Architecture Overview

 ## Contributors